dirvine/data_chain/docs/0029-data-blocks.md

 The chain itself is a very simple vector of blocks.
 The [API] of the `DataChain` allows for splitting, merging and validating chains.
 This allows chains to be exchanged and validated between nodes.
-If a chain can be fully validated and proven to be able to be owned by a receiving node then it is considered fully valid.
+If a chain can be proven to be able to be owned (by calling the chain validate_ownership function) by a receiving node then it is considered fully valid.

 An interesting aspect though is the ability to "validate in history".
 This means that even if a chain cannot be proven to be able to be fully published to a group (as there are not enough